Understanding the Impact

 Root Cause Analysis

 The issue stemmed from a logic misfire in the label parsing engine.
 Essentially, a fallback routine was supposed to catch invalid label declarations.
-Instead, due to an outdated regex match in the core file LabelMapper.js
+Instead, due to an outdated regex match in the core file LabelMapper.js, it failed silently.
+This allowed malformed label syntax to pass through to rendering without triggering an internal warning.
+Pair that with decentralized error logging, and developers had no idea these cases were piling up.

 A developer noticed discrepancies in the staging logs and raised a red flag.
 Recreating the bug took a few attempts, but once isolated, it became obvious: a legacy condition was still in play from version 27.x of the label engine.
 Ironically, no one had touched that part of the code in 18 months, assuming it was stable.